2024 NYC Mansion Tax Guide: Everything You Need To Know

 What Is the Mansion Tax NYC?

 The mansion tax is a real estate transfer tax imposed by New York State on any sale or transfer of real estate of $1 million or more.
-It was first introduced in 1989 when $1 million obviously bought a much larger apartment.
+It was first introduced in 1989 when that obviously bought a much larger apartment.

-If adjusted for inflation, the 2021 mansion tax wouldn't kick in until $2.2 million but unfortunately, the floor has never been raised.
+Adjusted for inflation, 2024's mansion tax wouldn't kick in until $2,600,000 but unfortunately, the floor has never been raised.
 Since most Manhattan and many NYC buyers end up paying the mansion tax, it's important to understand exactly what it is and how much it costs.

 How Much Is the New York City Mansion Tax?

-The mansion tax is calculated as a percentage of the purchase price and the rate increases according to the following table -
+The mansion tax is calculated as a percentage of the purchase price and the rate increases along with the price -

 Purchase Price Mansion Tax